Marmolada: History

+First World War

 Until the end of World War I the border between Austria-Hungary and Italy ran over Marmolada, so it formed part of the front line during that conflict.
 Austro-Hungarian soldiers were quartered in deep tunnels bored into the northern face's glacier, and Italian soldiers were quartered on the south face's rocky precipices.
 It was also the site of fierce mine warfare on the Italian Front.

+On December 13, 1916, an avalanche on Marmolada became known as White Friday, striking the Austro-Hungarian barracks and killing 270 soldiers.
+The Gran Poz avalanche is the deadliest avalanche ever recorded.
 As glaciers retreat, soldiers' remains and belongings are occasionally discovered.

+2022 Serac collapse

-On July 3, 2022, a serac collapsed which led to the sliding downstream of over 200 000 m3 of ice and debris, killing eleven people and wounding eight more.
+On 3 July 2022, a serac collapsed which led to the sliding downstream of over 200 000 m3 of ice and debris, killing eleven people and wounding eight more.

+Selected climbing routes

+The south face of Marmolada Ombretta has become a mecca for rock climbers.
+Climbers have set over 200 routes with varying difficulties.
+They include: